RickyCook/github-auth-generator/README.md

 - to get an installation token you can:
   - supply an `installationId`
   - supply an `orgName` (installations are searched for the org name)
-  - supply a `repoName` (installations are searched for the org name)
+  - supply a `repoName` (installations are searched for the repo name)
+  - supply a `entName` (installations are searched for the enterprise name)

 ## Use as GitHub Action